What do US vice presidents do?

 According to Joel Goldstein, a law professor at St. Louis University, the vice president has not been given any other powers, but in reality, it has "gradually become a central part of the presidency."
 The Vice President is responsible for consulting and resolving all matters. "

-Under George W. Bush, Dick Cheney assisted in military action in response to the 9/11 attacks.
-Under Bill Clinton, Elgar drew attention to environmental protection.
+assisted in military action in response to the 9/11 attacks.
+Under Bill

-Former President Obama praised Vice President Joe Biden, calling him a man who "can tell her what no one else can do."
+President Joe Biden, calling him a man who "can tell her what no one else

 In the early years of the republic, a candidate who received the most votes became president, followed by the vice president.
 From 1804, the Electoral College began voting separately today for president and vice president (and today the presidential candidate competes on the panel with the vice president of his choice).

-What do US vice presidents do
+Always ready What do US vice presidents do?

 John Taylor was the first vice president to take over the presidency after the death of President William Henry Harrison, who was severely cold on the day of his swearing-in in 1841.
 Congress refused to recognize Taylor's full presidential powers.
 Opponents sarcastically called Taylor "His Excellency."
 But Taylor set his ground and set an example that no one raised a finger after that.